Exclusive Webinar - Paying global teams: Strategic compensation and compliant payroll

 Share Article

 Uganda is famous in East Central Africa for its various ethnic groups and cultural heritage.
-The country is strategically located near Kenya, Tanzania, and Rwanda, allowing access to the enormous consumer base.
+The country is located near Kenya, Tanzania, and Rwanda, allowing access to an enormous consumer base.
 Uganda’s location also provides regional trade and investment opportunities to companies that establish business entities here.

 Agriculture is the heart of Uganda’a economy and is the primary source of employment there.
 Uganda is promoting agriculture business and is constantly driving to create better job opportunities in the sector.
 The Ugandan government is putting in much effort to uplift the economy and create more employment opportunities.
 This is primarily driven by a boost in Foreign Direct Investment (FDI) and the government’s announcement of a Final Investment Decision (FID).